 - Trash can go in a trash can or be thrown away.

-- If they get done early, cheer them on.
+- If they get done early, make a big deal out of it.

 Step 3: Put Away and Organize

 Now that they've made nice piles of all the stuff cluttering their floor or room, it's easy to put away.
 Starting with one pile at a time (typically their clothes), have them put everything away using the organization system you developed.

 This step doesn't need to happen every day, but it's good for kids to get into the habit.
 So at first, you might want to have them wipe everything down to remove dust and then sweep.
 Of course, this will vary by age, but you'd be surprised by how many 3-year-olds love running the vacuum.

 A routine is going to be your child's best friend.
 It allows cleaning at a specific time to become a habit.
 Set a cleaning schedule for them that works with their daily activities.
 For example, room cleaning happens every day after school.
 This makes it easy for them; when they come home from school every day, they know they need to go in and clean their room before watching cartoons or playing games.
 After being consistent for a few months, cleaning their room after school becomes the norm.

 Kids learn by doing - you can't just give them the list and expect it to be done.
 It would be nice, but it doesn't work.
 For the first week or so, you'll need to do it with them.
 Demonstrate each step for them with clear, simple instructions.
 For example, your toy soldiers go here, and your bears go on your bed.
 Consider giving them tips on easy ways to make the bed or fast ways to sort their piles.

 Kids eat up attention and praise.
 So, give it to them by talking and laughing together.
 Catch up on what's happening in their life.
 Make cleaning a good bonding time and a positive experience and it will make all the difference.